 The former official, who spoke only on condition of anonymity because he didn’t have permission to discuss a classified matter, said he knows of no evidence the program was used for anything other than its stated purpose — to hunt for terrorism plots in the U.S. But he said he and others made the case that the collection of American records in bulk crossed a line that he and his colleagues had been taught was sacrosanct.

-He said he also warned of a scandal if it should be disclosed that the NSA was storing records of private calls by Americans — to psychiatrists, lovers and suicide hotlines, among other contacts.
+He said he also warned of a scandal if it should be disclosed that the NSA was storing records of private calls by Americans — to psychiatrists, lovers and suicide hotlines among other contacts.

 Alexander, who led the NSA from 2005 until he retired last year, did not dispute the former official’s account, though he said he disagreed that the program was improper.

-"An individual did bring us these questions, and he had some great points," Alexander told the AP.
-"I asked the technical folks, including him, to look at it."
+“An individual did bring us these questions, and he had some great points,” Alexander told the AP.
+“I asked the technical folks, including him, to look at it,”

-By 2009, several former officials said, concern about the "215 program," so-called for the authorizing provision of the USA Patriot Act, had grown inside NSA's Fort Meade, Maryland, headquarters to the point that the program's intelligence value was being questioned.
-That was partly true because, for technical and other reasons, the NSA was not capturing most mobile calling records, which were an increasing share of the domestic calling universe, the former officials said.
+By 2009, several former officials said, concern about the “215 program,” so-called for the authorizing provision of the USA Patriot Act, had grown inside NSA’s Fort Meade, Maryland, headquarters to the point that the program’s intelligence value was being questioned.
+That was partly true because, for technical and other reasons, NSA was not capturing most mobile calling records, which were an increasing share of the domestic calling universe, the former officials said.

 The dissent prompted NSA leaders to examine whether the agency could stop gathering and storing domestic landline calling records and instead access the records as needed from the telephone companies, Alexander said.
 The NSA consulted with the Justice Department, Congress and the White House, newly occupied by President Barack Obama.

 But the government ultimately decided against changing what most officials still view as a necessary bulwark against domestic terror plots, Alexander and other former officials said.
 The program collects and stores so-called metadata on every landline phone call made in America — the phone number called from, the phone number called and the duration of the call.
-Some estimates have said the program collects records on up to 3 billion calls a day.
+Some estimates have estimated the program collects records on up to 3 billion calls a day.

 In 2006, the program came under the supervision of the Foreign Intelligence Surveillance Court.
 The agency, which continues to obtain the records from telephone companies under a court order, says it searches them only for connections to phone numbers suspected of association with overseas terror groups.

 Current and former intelligence officials disagree about whether the phone record searching has been important in stopping terror attacks.
-The U.S. has been able to point to a single terrorism case that came to light exclusively through a domestic phone records match — that of an Anaheim, California, cab driver who was sentenced earlier this year to six years in prison for sending money to Somalia's al-Qaida affiliate.
+The U.S. has been able to point to a single terrorism case that came to light exclusively through a domestic phone records match — that of a, cab driver who was sentenced earlier this year to six years in prison for sending money to Somalia’s al-Qaida affiliate.

-To address their concerns, the former senior official and other NSA dissenters in 2009 came up with a plan that tracks closely with the Obama proposal that the Senate failed to advance on Tuesday.
+To address their concerns, the former senior official and other NSA dissenters in 2009 came up with a plan that tracks with the Obama proposal that the Senate failed to pass on Tuesday.
 The officials wanted the NSA to stop collecting the records, and instead fashion a system for the agency to quickly send queries to the telephone companies as needed, letting the companies store the records as they are required to do under telecommunications rules.